AgustinSRG/pmv-site/content/en/docs/Technical Documentation/server-options.md

 title: Server Options
 description: >
   List of available server options
-categories: [Guides, Configuration]
+categories: [Guides, Configuration, Technical]
-tags: [guides, configuration, server]
+tags: [guides, configuration, server, technical, documentation]
 ---

 This is a list of all available server options for the PersonalMediaVault backend.